 (2) Of the Chest.-The lungs may be wounded.
 In this case air and frothy blood often issue from the wound.
-The outward bleeding may be triffing, and the inward bleeding great.
+The outward bleeding may be trifling, and the inward bleeding great.

 Low diet only is to be given, consisting of toast and water, cold water, or a little beef-tea; and until the breathing is quite easy, he must live on slop food only.
-Wet lint should be placed over the wound.
+The state of the bowels must be watched, and wet lint should be placed over the wound.